bq/botbloq-its/app/api/students/Readme.md

 	- courses-done : retrieve a list with finished courses
 	- courses-not-done : retrieve a list with unfinished courses
 	- active-courses : retrieve a list with active courses
+	- last-included : retrieve a list with last included courses
+	- related-courses : retrieve a list with related courses
 	- all : retrieve all lists

 **Query Parameters**: